What Are Vector Embeddings? A Concise Guide

 demo_milvus = Collection("milvus_demo", schema)

-Load the pretrained model from gensim.
+Load the pre-trained model from gensim.

 model = api.load("glove-wiki-gigaword-50")

-Generate embeddings for sample words.
+Generate text embeddings used for sample words.

 ice = model['ice']